cloudywaters/cloudywaters.github.io/src/content/posts/avs-overview/avs-overview.md

 That said, you can use HCX to extend networks during migrations or even between AVS environments.
 HCX can provide Layer 2 network stretching to simplify workload mobility, allowing VMs to move without immediate IP changes.
 It’s incredibly useful for migration waves or coexistence, but it comes with plenty of complexity — especially around routing, gateway placement, and long-term management.

 If you plan to use HCX for this, design it deliberately.
-It’s a great migration enabler, but not a permanent networking strategy.
+It’s a great migration enabler, but can be a complex networking strategy full time.
 Expect additional latency, dependency on HCX appliances, and more than a few whiteboard sessions to get the routing right.

 AVS connects to your Azure environment (and on-prem) via ExpressRoute.
 You’ll often need Global Reach or Virtual WAN integration to make traffic flow cleanly.
 And yes — if you get it wrong, asymmetric routing will turn your elegant migration into an expensive debugging session.